ekkus93/CarND-Traffic-Sign-Classifier-Project/writeup.md

 [//]: # (Image References)

-[image1]: ./writeup_images/color_frequencies.png "Visualization"
-[image2]: ./writeup_images/number_of_traffic_signs_per_label.png "Grayscaling"
-[image3]: ./writeup_images/sample_train_images.png "Random Noise"
+[image1]: ./writeup_images/sample_train_images.png "Sample Training Images"
+[image2]: ./writeup_images/sample_train_gray_images.png "Sample Training Images (Grayscale)"
+[image3]: ./writeup_images/number_of_traffic_signs_per_label.png "Number of Traffic Signs per Label"
+[image4]: ./writeup_images/sample_train_rotate_images.png "Sample Training Images (Rotate)"
+[image5]: ./writeup_images/sample_train_shift_images.png "Sample Training Images (Shift)"
+[image6]: ./writeup_images/sample_train_shear_images.png "Sample Training Images (Shear)"

 ---
 ### Writeup / README

 The purpose of this project is to build a model to classify German traffic signs.
-The model will be a convolutional neural network based on LeNet.
+The model is a convolutional neural network based on LeNet.
+The image data will be augmented and an additional enhanced grayscale layer used as the input.
+This will produce an acceptable model but we will use an ensemble model to improve the accuracy even further.

 Here is a link to my [project code](https://github.com/ekkus93/CarND-Traffic-Sign-Classifier-Project)